Machine Learning Mutation-Acyclicity of Quivers

 \subsubsection{Quiver Mutation-Acyclicity}

-\mbox{}\\ In this section, we define mutation-acyclicity and motivate it with examples in the literature.
+\mbox{}\\ In this section, we define mutation-acyclicity and motivate it with examples from the literature.
 Going through each of these examples in detail is beyond the scope of this paper, and we direct readers to the references in this section should they want to investigate further.

 \begin{definition} Let $Q$ be a quiver.
-We says that $Q$ is \textit{mutation-acyclic} if there exists at least one acyclic quiver in $[Q]$, or equivalently, if $Q$ is mutation-equivalent to an acyclic quiver $Q'$.
+We say that $Q$ is \textit{mutation-acyclic} if there exists at least one acyclic quiver in $[Q]$, or equivalently, if $Q$ is mutation-equivalent to an acyclic quiver $Q'$.
 If there are no acyclic quivers in $[Q]$, then we say $Q$ is \textit{non-mutation-acyclic}. \end{definition}

 Researchers care about acyclic and mutation-acyclic quivers for a variety of reasons.
 For one, path algebras over acyclic quivers have finite vector space dimension \cite{Assem2006Elements,Schiffler2014Quiver}.
-These are important objects of study since every hereditary Artin algebra is Morita equivalent to a path algebra over some quiver, and the maps between finite dimensional algebras can be represented by finite matrices.
+These are important objects of study since every hereditary Artin algebra is Morita equivalent to a path algebra over some quiver, and finite matrices can represent the maps between finite-dimensional algebras.
 Buan, Marsh, and Reiten show that, for a cluster algebra arising from an acyclic quiver, cluster mutations correspond to tilting objects in the cluster category over the path algebra of $Q$ \cite{BMR2008Cluster}.
 In terms of the cluster algebras this means that, if $Q$ is acyclic, the denominator vectors of the non-initial cluster variables of $\mathcal{A}(\x,Q)$ correspond to the dimension vectors of the indecomposable rigid representations of $Q$ over the path algebra $kQ$, where $k$ is an algebraically closed field; these dimension vectors are the so-called \textit{real Schur roots}.